Is GST applicable on stamp duty?

 Calculation of GST on stamp duty in property transactions

-- Determine service charges: Ascertain the fees for these services.
+- Find the service charges: Check the fees charged for these services.

-- Apply GST rate: GST rates vary; common rates are 5%, 12%, 18%, and 28%.
-The applicable rate depends on the nature of the service.
+- Apply the GST rate: GST rates for services can vary, but 18% is common for professional services.
+The rate depends on the type of service.

-- Calculate GST: Multiply the service charge by the applicable GST rate.
+- Calculate GST: Multiply the service charge by the GST rate (for example, Service Charge × 0.18 for 18% GST).

 Essential documents for GST and stamp duty compliance